dev-mhowells/bakery-manager-refactor/README.md

 export const storage = getStorage(app);
 ```

-You will also need to create a .env.development file in the backend and create the following environment variables set to correct data needed to connect to your MongoDB database:
+You will also need to create a .env.development file in the backend and create the following environment variables set to the correct data needed to connect to your MongoDB database:

 ```
 MONGO_USERNAME=